pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 In this lab, you will:

-*
+* Access the Application through the Browser and verify the load balancing between two managed server pods.
+* Connect to Admin Server using WebLogic Remote Console and explore the WewbLogic Domain and its resources.

 ### Prerequisites

 ## Task 1: Access the Application through the Browser

 1. Copy the below URL and replace *XX.XX.XX.XX* with your public IP, which is populated in last lab.
 You can see the below output.
     ```bash